arnoldrobbins/dformat/README.md

 a footnote and simply replaced `dash` with `dashed` in both the real input and in the sample input shown in the memo.

+## Creating the Document

+If you have GNU `troff` installed, with its preprocessors, it should be enough to just type `make` to create `dformat.pdf`.

 ## Conclusion

 I'm pretty pleased with the result.
 I'm making everything available on